adrian-luong/qualita-flutter/README.md

 flutter pub get
 ```

-Then, you can use the plugin to run Qualita in your local machine.
+Then, you can use the installed plugin to run Qualita in your IDE.

 ## FAQ